2164-ServiceNow/Olivares-Eaton-Mars-Weather-Service/README.md

 -   4 spaces for indentation.
 -   Controllers folder for controllers.
 -   Directives folder for directives.
--   Models folder for services.
+-   Services folder for services.
 -   Views folder for HTML.

 **Collaborators:**